ttangeman/raycast/README.md

     make
-For a cleaner directory, use the install target to move the binary to a bin directory and clean up stray object files
+For a cleaner directory, use the install target to move the binary to a bin directory and clean up stray object files.

     make install